benmvp/slides/2017/reactconf/react-esnext.md

 NOTES:
 - Here's the agenda
 - One of the things I like about React is that it's basically JavaScript, outside JSX & lifecycle things
-- So in the little time we have together wanted to focus on the features you're most likely to use building apps
+- So in the little time we have together wanted to focus on these features
-- And then throw in some fun at the end
+- Reason picking these 5 features is because they'll help write clear & concise code
+- They target a wide range of audiences
+- Will see other features along the way that I will explain quickly

 /////